Comparative Law Courses

 3 credits

-This seminar surveys the legal system of the People’s Republic of China, using China as a vehicle to explore and understand broader questions about law and legal comparison.
-Topics covered include China’s basic political and economic structure, sources of law, courts and dispute resolution, the legal profession, and selected topics in administrative law, corporate law, competition law, foreign investment, environment law, and international law.
-The seminar is designed to be accessible to all students, including those without prior knowledge of China, who are interested in understanding the legal dynamics of an increasingly important global power.
+This seminar offers an overview of the legal system of the People’s Republic of China.
+Topics include China’s basic political and economic structure, the courts and dispute resolution system, and selected topics in property law, corporate law, technology regulation, foreign investment, trade, national security, and international law.
+The seminar also examines the political and economic factors that shape China's legal institutions, as well as broader questions of legal comparison.
 UPPER-CLASS WRITING REQUIREMENT: A limited number of students may use this class to satisfy the requirement. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 3 credits